mackron/dr_libs/README.md

 {
 	// There was an error creating the context.
 }

-// Register the archive callbacks.
-This enables support for a particular type of
-// archive.
-If you do not specify any archives only the native file system will be
-// supported.
-easyvfs_register_archive_callbacks_zip(pVFS);	// ZIP files.
-easyvfs_register_archive_callbacks_pak(pVFS);	// Quake 2 PAK files.

 // Add your base directories for loading from relative paths.
 If you do not specify at
 // least one base directory you will need to load from absolute paths.